 With Immersive Content

-When Adobe first launched PDFs back in 1993, they revolutionized the way desktop users exchanged documents online.
+When Adobe first launched PDFs back in 1993, they revolutionised the way desktop users exchanged documents online.
 But while PDFs are still suitable in specific situations, modern-day internet users will have to suffer through some limitations.
 First off, PDFs don’t take mobile users into account.
-A PDF can’t be optimized based on reading behavior and its distribution is hard to track.
+A PDF can’t be optimised based on reading behavior and its distribution is hard to track.

 Modern marketing and communications professionals want to leverage technologies that create user-friendly and frictionless online reading experiences.

 Browsable (or flippable) PDFs are an improved version of plain PDFs.
 However, they still lack interactive capabilities like mobile-responsiveness and pop-up forms that modern-day readers want to see in their content.